uyuni-project/uyuni-rfc/accepted/00000-snap-package-support.md

 At this stage, we may be able to store the beta and candidate Snap packages in the cache.
 However, since .snap binary packages are typically two to three times larger than .deb packages, it may be more efficient to use a pre-selection strategy for the stable channel.

+## Method 1: Simulating the Snap Store with a Mock API for Offline Snap Package Deployment

 Proposed approach:

 1. Load the full list of available packages.